madrury/mtg-draftbot/README.md

 cards        options      picks        preferences
 ```

 Each of these tables has `(draft_id, drafter_num, pick_num)` as a unique id.
-Joining the tables together gives a complete picture of the progress of the draft, and can be used for training the machine learning algorithm discussed below.
+Joining the tables together on this key gives a complete picture of the progress of the draft, and can be used for training the machine learning algorithm discussed below.

 Note: If the database already exists, the tables will be appended to, not overwritten.
-Each set drafted should be stored in a separate database file, as the columns in some tables are either card names, or draft archetypes.
+Each set drafted should be stored in a separate database file, as the columns in some tables are either card names, or draft archetypes, and these will differ across sets.

 ### Plotting the Draft Picks

-After the draft simulation is complete, you can easily plot the resulting draft picks.
+After the draft simulation is complete, you can plot the resulting draft picks.

 ```python
 from draftbot import DraftPlotter